CarlosTrapet/CV/README.md

 **Freelance Translator and Interpreter** (Sept 2015 to Sept 2016)
 *Interpreting at courtrooms, hearings and trials* *Legal and scientific translations, as well as subtitling*

+## Interests

+- Hiking and mountain climbing
+- Music writing and production - my dream is to some day have my own little home-studio
+- Martial arts